{eac}ObjectCache Extension Plugin

 • L2 select/update/delete/commit counts.

-• Supports a superset of WP_Object_Cache functions.
+• Supports an enhanced superset of WP_Object_Cache functions.

 • Imports existing transients when enabled.